SEC4SR/sec4sr.github.com/README.md

 [Spk251_train, 10GB, MD5:02bee7caf460072a6fc22e3666ac2187](https://drive.google.com/uc?id=1EytvKVbrPszsRJpwChXHaPtlyIHow4hD&export\=download)

 [Spk251_test, 1GB, MD5:182dd6b17f8bcfed7a998e1597828ed6](https://drive.google.com/uc?id=1iGcMPiPMzcCLI7xKJLwH1L0Ff_95-tmB&export\=download)

+To add new datasets, one just need to define a class inheriting from `torch.utils.data.Dataset`, just like `dataset/Dataset.py`.

+## AC
+SEC4SR currently incorporate four white-box attacks (FGSM, PGD, CW$_\infty$ and CW$_2$) and two black-box attacks (FAKEBOB and SirenAttack).
+To incorporate new attack algorithms, one just need to inhert from the class in `attack/Attack.py` and implement the abstract method `attack`.
+See `attack/Attack.py` for detail.

+## DEC
+To secure SRSs from adversarial attack, SEC4SR provides 2 robust training methods (FGSM and PGD adversarial training) and 22 speech/speaker-dedicated input transformation methods, including our feature-level approach FEATURE COMPRESSION.
+All input transformation methods are implemented as standalone python functions, making it easy to extend this methods.

+## ADAC
+To suport adaptive attacks, SEC4SR incorporate three techniques, i.e., BPDA, EOT and NES.
+BPDA (resp.
+EOT) is used to circumvent non-differentiable (randmized) defenses.
+NES can be exploited to estimate the gradient in black-box setting.

+All these techniques are as standalone wrappers so that they can be easily plugged into attacks to mount adaptive attacks.

 # Code & Contributions
 The source code of SEC4SR is available at [Code of SEC4SR](https://github.com/SEC4SR/SEC4SR).